Admission Requirements: Occupational Therapy, M.S.

 Apply

 Submit your application through the Occupational Therapist Centralized Application Service (OTCAS).
-A completed application must be received by the program from OTCAS between August 1 and October 31.
-The deadline for 2022 applications has been extended to March 31.
+A completed application must be received and verified by OTCAS in order to be reviewed by the admissions team.
+The priority application due date is October 1.
 Specific instructions related to the application process can be found on the OTCAS website.
-Please bear in mind that it can take 2–3 weeks for an application to be verified.

 Contact